odoo/technical-training/README.md

 - **Hint**: To have access to the models in the UI, you can add a menu from the models table in the UI in debug mode (go to Settings/Technical/Models, pick your model and click on Create a Menu).
+If no access rights are defined for those new models, to access it, become the superuser (in the debug menu).
 - **Technical Hint**: Do not forget to import the `api`, `models` and `fields` and your different files